cblaser04/BIOL3070--Blaser-/Warm-up-mosquitoes-Caden-Blaser-1-.md

 # CONCLUSION

-Overall, our analyses proposed that the House Finch blood meals are associated with an increase WNV activity in Salt Lake City.
-Both the genrealized linear model and the barplots showed that sites that housed more House Finch meals were more likely to have WNV-positive pools while also having higher WNV positivity rates.
-These findings support our hypothesis that bird species that are fed on more frequently by mosquitoes are more likely to act as amplifying hosts on WNV.
+Overall, our analyses proposed that the House Finch blood meals are associated with an increase in WNV activity in Salt Lake City.
+Both the generalized linear model and the barplots showed that sites that housed more House Finch meals were more likely to have WNV-positive pools while also having higher WNV positivity rates.
+These findings support our hypothesis that bird species that are fed on more frequently by mosquitoes are more likely to act as amplifying hosts of WNV.
 Together, the findings indicate that House Finches may play a very important role in amplifying and sustaining WNV transmission in Salt Lake City.
+One limitation is that this study is based on observational data, so we aren’t completely certain that mosquito feeding directly causes higher WNV rates.

 # REFERENCES